wp-plugins/post-type-requirements-checklist/readme.txt

 * initial release

 == Upgrade Notice ==

 = 2.3 =
+Can now be translated in your language!

+= 2.3 =
 Adds support for WordPress SEO by Yoast and Drag & Drop Featured Images plugins.